 For computers, you will mostly find speakers that come in either a set of 2 or 4 depending on if you want the normal, front-facing sound or a full surround-sound experience, but these are a bit harder to find specifically for computers.

-Affordable, 2.0 computer speakers can be very easy to find since they are very popular.
+Affordable, best 2.0 computer speakers under 100 can be very easy to find since they are very popular.
 It can be a little harder to find one that you like based on appearance, but it can be very easy to find one based on sound quality alone.

 They can last for several years, come in a variety of shapes and sizes, and they can be new or old-fashioned, too; the possibilities are practically endless.